domoritz/gameoflife-go/README.md

 ## Purpose

 I implemented this game to try Go and compare it with Python.
-My goal was to write as idiomatic as possible although I had no experience with Go whatsoever and I was on a place without Internet while writing this.
+My goal was to write as idiomatic as possible although I had no experience with Go whatsoever and I was on a plane without Internet while writing this.

 Check out [the example](https://github.com/domoritz/gameoflife-go/blob/master/golapp/app.go).